NoahBeto/WebsiteProject/README.md

-# WebsiteProject
+# CS_Website_Project
-This project is to advance our skills to web development ofr the sake of making our resume look good
+This project involves creating a website for the CSU Stanislaus Computer Science club.